Abi Carter: Early life and education

-Carter was born on July 31, 2002, and raised in Indio, California, and is the second oldest of seven children in a "very religious family" living with a single mother, Andrea Engel Carter.
+Carter was born on July 31, 2002, and raised in Indio, California.
+She is the second oldest of seven children in a "very religious family" and grew up with a single mother, Andrea Engel Carter.
 She has three sisters and three brothers, one of whom, Daniel, is a YouTube video creator.

 Carter says that her mother has always supported her in music; Andrea bought Abi her first keyboard.
 Abi began private piano lessons when she was 7 or 8; Marta Basham, her former piano teacher, spoke to the press and was in the audience for an American Idol show.
 Referring to her mother's help, Carter told the Coachella Valley Weekly that she "wouldn't be the person I am today without her guiding me along the way".

 Carter said that when she was about 11, while cleaning her house, she was listening to "Battle Scars" by Guy Sebastian and Lupe Fiasco.
 At the time, she noticed patterns in music and music theory principles in pop music.
 Since then, she has continued playing by ear and improvising.

-She went to school at George Washington Charter School in Palm Desert, California until third grade and then was homeschooled.
-She attended La Quinta High School in La Quinta, California for less than a semester and returned to being homeschooled.
+Carter went to school at George Washington Charter School in Palm Desert, California until third grade and then was homeschooled.
+She attended La Quinta High School in La Quinta, California, for less than a semester and returned to being homeschooled.
 About that time, her parents separated.
 She said that she left high school so that she could also work part-time, help care for her siblings, buy a car, and chauffeur her siblings to school and appointments.

-She finished high school early and studied psychology at California State University, San Bernardino, Palm Desert campus.
+Carter finished high school early and studied psychology at California State University, San Bernardino, Palm Desert campus.
 In May 2023, she graduated summa cum laude with a bachelor's degree in Marriage & Family Therapy.
-She was planning on pursuing a master's degree next, but chose to first devote a year to her music, hoping to be able to make it a career.
+She was planning to pursue a master's degree next but chose to first devote a year to her music, hoping to make it a career.